glacier-modding/glaciermodding.org/docs/modding/customcampaigns/repository.md

 Note the new starting location's repository entry's new UUID, just above the Editor text area.
 We will need that for the next step, so highlight and copy it now.

 Click the save icon.

+## Create the starting location image
+In the `blobs/images/` folder, create a new folder named `entrances`.
+In that folder create a new image named `bank_entrance_ceo.jpg`.

 ## Next Steps
 Now that we have a repostitory entry for our new starting location, we need to set it as unlocked to be able to use it.